Konica Auto-Reflex

 Like all the successing big Autoreflex cameras, the Auto-Reflex is quite big and – especially by today's standards – quite heavy.
 The Copal metal focal plane shutter is quite noisy, the sound can be disturbing on some occasions.

-A detailed overview over internal linktechnical data and features you'll find here.
+You'll find a detailed overview over internal linktechnical data and features if you follow the link.

 In 1968, the Auto-Reflex was superseded by the new Autoreflex T, the world's first 35 mm SLR camera to combine through-the-lens (TTL) metering and fully automatic exposure control.